Foot Blister Treatment: How To Treat Blisters Properly

 1) Island dressings

 Island dressings consist of an island of non-stick absorbent material in the middle, surrounded by an “sea” of adhesive.
 The island both cushions your blister a little, and absorbs blister fluids.
 The adhesive secures the dressing to your skin and locks the germs out on all sides.
 In fact, you can use an island dressing on ANY blister.
+If you had just one dressing to get rid of blisters on feet, make it island dressings.

 2) Hydrocolloid blister plasters

-Hydrocolloid plasters are special blister dressings that should only be use on deroofed blisters.
+Hydrocolloid plasters are special blister dressings that should only be used on deroofed blisters.
 As the raw skin heals, it weeps.
 As it does so, the fluid combines with the hydrocolloid material to form a white gel underneath.
 This provides a perfect healing environment for your deroofed blister to heal fast.
 It also prevents the plaster from sticking to the wound and disrupting valuable healed tissue when it’s removed.
 Read this to learn more, or watch the video below.

 Now you’re ready to reduce pressure and friction levels